MarcusLongton/Capstone_Project_Marcus_Longton/README.md

 # Section 2:
 ## Overview

 This project is centered around being able to predict when is a good day to go spearfishing.
-To answer solve this problem, I utilized every tool at my disposal from beginning to end.
+To solve this problem, I utilized every tool at my disposal from beginning to end.
 First with an Exploratory Data Analysis (EDA) to finally training the most advanced models at the end of my examination.
 The goal was to understand the underlying structure and relationships within the dataset and build a model to predict turbidity

 ## Research Question